Introduction

 Lifestyle Changes

 Support groups have been described as remarkably helpful for sufferers.
 They can share and develop improved coping strategies, share feelings, and remove that sense of social isolation caused by feeling embarrassed about their condition.
-Narcolepsy support groups provide sufferers with a social network that can contribute practical assistance and important emotional support.
+Narcolepsy support groups provide sufferers with a social network that can contribute practical assistance and crucial emotional support.

 Conclusion